Architecture

 The UI is built in a themeable way, where multiple UI packages (themes) can be added and used dynamically.

-• The core app uses the theme components for rendering layouts, detail pages, and shared UI.
+- The frontend app uses the theme components for rendering layouts, detail pages, and shared UI.

 Theme Swapping: